mattermost/docs/source/administration/config-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Set an email for feedback or support requests.

-So you don't miss messages, please make sure to change this value to an email your system administrator receives, such as ``"support@yourcompany.com"``.
+So you don't miss messages, please make sure to change this value to an email your System Admin receives, such as ``"support@yourcompany.com"``.
 This address is displayed on email notifications and during the Getting Started tutorial for end users to ask support questions.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"SupportEmail": "feedback@mattermost.com"`` with string input.                                                           |